bnvaidya20/AnomalyDetection_ECG/README.md

 ## Datasets

 The **ECG5000** dataset, containing 5,000 ECGs with 140 data points each, is used in this project.
-It includes specific labels for normal and abnormal rhythms, making it ideal for supervised anomaly detection tasks.
+We will utilize a simplified version of the dataset, where each example has been labeled either 0 (corresponding to an abnormal rhythm), or 1 (corresponding to a normal rhythm).

 The dataset is available [here](http://www.timeseriesclassification.com/description.php?Dataset=ECG5000).